widemac Login Instructions

 - A web browser, which you clearly have.

 Following are the instructions to connect to your widemac router's interface for configuration and diagnotstics.

-Make sure that you are connected to your widemac router, either by ethernet cable of over
+1. Make sure you are connected to your widemac router

 How to configure your widemac router